Heatblur-Simulations/f-4e-manual/src/procedures/overview.md

 * Entries marked **bold** are necessary to be performed.
 * The 🔧 icon indicates that the given step involves or may involve [crew chief](../crew_chief/overview.md) interaction.
+* The ⚡ icon means that given step **cannot** be performed when battery start is made.

 ![real_life_crew_with_manual](../img/real_life_crew_with_manual.jpg)